|February 20, 2018|

 Multiple studies now link gentle non-invasive massage for people affected by cancer with significant reductions in pain, fatigue, nausea, depression, and anxiety.
 We will navigate through the framework of an oncology massage such as pressure adjustments, site considerations on the body, and position adjustments for our clients.
 This class will significantly enhance any massage therapist practice.

 This intensive course will focus upon in depth – the Myofascial System overview, assessment of postural dysfunctions, freehand assessments with landmarks, fascial lines, direction of strokes, sculpting and cross fiber techniques.

-Locations of trigger points and their corresponding referral areas are a major focus of this course as well as techniques to diminish trigger point activity.
-Participants will have a deeper understanding of what it is like to give and receive trigger point therapy.
+Locations of trigger points and their corresponding referral areas are a major focus of this course, as well as, techniques to diminish trigger point activity.
+Hands-on time is a part of the course so that participants can have a better understanding of what it is like to give and receive trigger point therapy.
 This is an excellent course for those looking to advance their potential to help their clients.

 Joint mobilization is a manual therapy intervention, a type of passive movement of a skeletal joint.
 It is usually aimed at a ‘target’ synovial joint with the aim of achieving a therapeutic effect.
 When applied to the spine, it is known as spinal mobilization.